numpy/numpy/doc/source/reference/distutils.rst

 dictionary obtained from the todict() method of the class).
 More information is available in the :ref:`distutils-user-guide`.

+The choice and location of linked libraries such as BLAS and LAPACK as well as include paths and other such build options can be specified in a ``site.cfg`` file located in the NumPy root repository or a ``.numpy-site.cfg`` file in your home directory.
+See the ``site.cfg.example`` example file included in the NumPy repository or sdist for documentation.

 .. index::
    single: distutils